What’s New in 2026

 Payday Frequency and Method

-Employers must pay employees at least twice per calendar month, meaning wages must be issued no more than 16 days apart.
+Employers must pay employees at least twice per calendar month.
+Earned wages must be paid within 7 days after the end of each pay period.
 Paydays must be designated in advance and communicated to employees.
-If a scheduled payday falls on a holiday or weekend, wages must be paid on the preceding workday.
+While not a law, if a scheduled payday falls on a holiday or weekend, it’s best practice to pay wages on the preceding workday.

 Acceptable methods of payment include: